If the winter weather has you dreaming of warmer activities, you may enjoy the continuation of our mountain biking adventures!

 In my previous post, I outlined the geekery that occurs in your body in order to be stable on top of a mountain bike.
 Today, I am happy to introduce some of my favorite Yoga Tune Up® practices to assist so many aspects of your riding experience.

 Let’s start with Frog Crawls!
 Performing this movement builds a bridge between the right and left hemispheres of your brain, which is essential for physical adroitness and hand eye coordination, a necessary component for the trails.
 We are contralateral beings in our neurological organization, and feeling a bit off kilter is not conducive to riding which requires acute focus.
-I find Frog Crawls to be essential as a part of my body/mind/spirit constitution for riding.
+I find Frog Crawls to be an essential mountain biking exercise for my body/mind/spirit constitution for riding.

 On a musculoskeletal level you are keeping the spine in Tadasana, stabilizing with the core postural muscles mentioned earlier, while propelling yourself forward with the deep hip flexors.
 This crawling pattern simultaneously stabilizes the pelvis while mobilizing the shoulders, and spine, and simulates the movement needed to maneuver your bike while staying upright, perfect training for your outdoor experience.